astronomer/docs/astro/celery-executor.md

 - The minimum and maximum number of workers that your Deployment can run at a time.
 - The number of tasks that each worker can run at a time.

-You can set these configurations per worker queue, which is a set of configurations that apply to a group of workers in your Deployment.
+You can set these configurations per [worker queue](configure-worker-queues.me).
 With the celery executor, you can configure multiple worker queues for different types of tasks and assign tasks to those queues in your DAG code.

-The following section discusses basic Celery executor configurations for a single worker queue.
+The following document explains basic Celery executor configurations for a single worker queue.
 For instructions on how to configure multiple worker queues, see [Configure worker queues](configure-worker-queues.md).

 :::tip